Listening to Quantum Gravity?

 This simplistic argument suggests that the paradox may arise from an incomplete knowledge of the system, i.e. from the fact that we are trying to describe the full evolution solely in terms of the classical spacetime geometry (the background flow) and its linear quantum excitations (the phonons).
 The missing information is encoded in the neglected $\mathcal{O}(\epsilon^2)$-nonlinear terms which take into account the backreaction, i.e. the effects of the phonons over the spacetime geometry $\psi_0$.
 In BECs, quantum correlations between the background flow microscopic degrees of freedom and the phonon excitations are expected to arise, leading to an entangled state \cite{liberati19}.
 Similarly, in the process of evaporation of a black hole we can hypothesize the existence of correlations between the Hawking quanta and the degrees of freedom of quantum spacetime originating from the matter fallen into the black hole, preserving the unitarity of the system as a whole \cite{perez}.
-Experiments in BECs have already achieved sufficient sensitivity to extract quantum correlations and directly measure the entanglement of Hawking pairs at the horizon \cite{steinhauer2016}.
+Experiments in BECs are approaching the sensitivity required to detect quantum correlations between outgoing and incoming phonon pairs at the horizon \cite{steinhauer2016}.
 Advanced versions of these setups might soon be able to extract correlations between condensed atomic states (which, in the mean field limit, give rise to the global geometry), and their collective quantum excitations, thus paving the way for exploring the physics of event horizons which are purely quantum in nature.

 The above ideas relate to the possibility of storing information in a kind of gravitational memory and, in turn, to the breakdown beyond classical general relativity of the popular No-Hair Theorem.
 This theorem states that black holes can be entirely described by only three independent, externally observable, parameters: mass, electric charge, and angular momentum.
 Any additional characteristics or details regarding the composition of the collapsed object or the matter fallen into the horizon (i.e. the potential hair) would be unavoidably lost.
 While this is the case for classical black holes, the scenario could change if the gravitational field is quantized \cite{calmet}.
 Infalling quantum particles would perturb the geometry, encoding information about their state in its gravitational field, thus offering a potential solution to the information paradox \cite{calmet2,cheng}.
 As a result, despite being identical in classical theory, two black holes with same mass, charge and angular momentum would nonetheless show tiny differences in their gravitational fields at the quantum level.